 |

-when trying to print an empty file in Braille, a corresponding error
+When attempting to print an empty file in Braille, an appropriate

-message appears.
-Previously, a dialog was displayed to open a file
+error message now appears.
+Previously, a dialog for opening a file

 |